thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 ---

-For the [European Cyber Week](https://www.european-cyber-week.eu/) CTF 2021 Thalium wrote some challenges in our core competencies: reverse and exploitation.
+For the [European Cyber Week](https://www.european-cyber-week.eu/) CTF 2021 Thalium created some challenges in our core competencies: reverse and exploitation.
 This blog post presents some of the write-ups:
 * [Chest (36 solve) - reverse](#chest)
 * [FSB as a service (3 solve) - exploitation](#fsb-as-a-service)
 * [WYSIWYG (3 solve) - reverse](#wysiwyg)